 It can occur from a number of causes which include:

 Crohn disease - considered one of the commonest causes

-Colon cut-off sign describes gaseous distension seen in proximal colon associated with narrowing of the splenic flexure in cases of acute pancreatitis.
-Though originally described in abdominal radiographs, this sign has also been demonstrated in contrast enemas and computed tomography 1.
+The colon cut-off sign describes gaseous distension seen in proximal colon associated with abrupt termination of gas within the colon usually at the level of the splenic flexure and decompression of the more distal part of the colon.
+Though originally described in abdominal radiographs, this sig...

 Colonic anastomotic leaks occur in the early or late postoperative phase, in which the enteric anastomosis fails.
 This may be a small leak that can be managed conservatively or less commonly complete dehiscence requiring repeat surgery.